web2py/py4web/docs/chapter-05.rst

 required, but it is a convention that we will often follow.

 You can use any template language to turn your data into a string.
-PY4WEB comes with yatl, a full chapter will be dedicated later and we will provide an example shortly.
+PY4WEB ships with YATL; the full chapter on YATL comes later, and a short example follows below.

 Routes
 ~~~~~~

-It is possible to map patterns in the URL into arguments of the
+Parts of the URL can be captured and passed to the function as
-function.
+arguments.
 For example:

 .. code:: python